Current research projects

 Project was financed by the Swedish Transport Administration’s Traffic Safety Fund (Trafikverkets Skyltfond)

 For more information, contact Hanna Wennberg, 010-456 56 08.

 Testing new models for increased knowledge on how we travel within the city

-According to the Swedish Transport Administration’s calculations carbon emissions from traffic can be reduced as much as 15-20 percent purely through work with physical planning.
-An increased understanding amongst Sweden’s municipalities on how urban development impacts traffic generation and car ownership is therefore of great importance for us to achieve Sweden’s energy and climate goals.
+According to calculations from the Swedish Transport Administration, carbon emissions from transport can be reduced as much as 15-20 percent purely through work with planning of the physical environment.
+How we build the physical environment is of great importance to how much car traffic is generated, and understanding the links between the physical environment, car ownership and traffic generation is of great importance for us to achieve Sweden’s energy and climate goals.

 Contact person: Emeli Adell, project leader Trivector, +46 (0)10-456 56 22

-Are you research educated and looking to work with sustainable development?
+Do you have a research degree, and are you looking to work with sustainable development?
 Let us know!
-We are always interested in driven and society-interested researchers to join our group here at Trivector.
+We are always interested in driven researchers who are interested to work on societal challenges to join our group at Trivector.